 There are times when it’s best to see your GP or a specialist first.
 Particularly if you’re experiencing:

-• Symptoms that aren’t improving at all after several weeks of treatment
+- Symptoms that aren’t improving after several weeks

-Chiropractors often work closely with GPs, physiotherapists and other healthcare providers, and can refer you if your condition falls outside their scope.
+Chiropractors may work alongside GPs, physiotherapists and other healthcare providers and can refer you if needed.

 Chiropractors for Pinched Nerves

 With over 40 years of experience, Dr Michael and Dr David Black of Black Chiropractic see many patients with conditions such as lower back pain, sciatica, and pinched nerves.
-They offer personalised care, bulk billing for eligible patients, and can arrange X-rays if needed for accurate diagnosis.
+They offer personalised care, bulk billing for eligible patients, and can arrange X-rays if needed.